-Future Library Service for Korumburra 2012 recommends that the library of the future in Korumburra could be located in a prominent position in a shopping centre or community hub and should include meeting rooms and learning spaces.43 Milpara Community House could expand the courses available and provided the possibility for hosting Community College Gippsland Courses in Korumburra in training rooms located at the community hub.
+Future Library Service for Korumburra 2012 recommends that the library of the future in Korumburra could be located in a prominent position in a shopping centre or community hub and should include meeting rooms and learning spaces.44 Consideration of redevelopment of the current library site into a multi-purpose hub would retain the prominent location for the library whilst also ensuring the site becomes more accessible to the community for a range of uses.
+A submission by the West Gippsland Regional Library Corporation supports entering into a community hub model with preference that it be based in a new building on the current library site.